Artist in a studio holding a paintbrush, surrounded by paintings and art supplies.

 I am also an animal lover and, as a pet mom myself, I have felt the unconditional love they share with us humans.
 I have many clients commissioning me to paint a portrait of their pet.
 Using their photos as reference and, paying close attention to their expressions and personalities, I carve dogs and cats alike from the canvas out.

-Pet portraits: what happy clients have to say
+What happy clients have to say

 • A colorful watercolor painting of a fluffy dog with a focus on its face.
 The background features warm orange and yellow tones.